 IMPORTANT: FORWARD AND REVERSE DRIVE PEDALS RETURN TO NEUTRAL POSITION WHEN NOT DEPRESSED.
 ENGINE -

-Move throttle control (D) to fast position.
+Move throttle control (D) to slow position.

-NOTE: Failure to move throttle control to fast position, before stopping may cause engine to "backfire".
+NOTE: Failure to move throttle control to slow position and allowing engine to idle before stopping may cause engine to "backfire".